TechieYuvraj/ReconX/README.md

+## Note...

+Clone this tool on your local machine to use it without any limitaions for features and computations power.

 # ReconX

 ReconX is an ethical hacking web reconnaissance tool designed to perform comprehensive web crawling and reconnaissance tasks.
 It provides multiple interfaces including a command-line interface (CLI), a graphical user interface (GUI), and a web API.